What is ERCES?

 Understanding ERCES

 Modern buildings often use materials like concrete, steel, and low-emissivity glass that block or weaken radio signals.
-This creates dangerous "dead zones" where first responders cannot communicate with each other or their command centers.
-ERCES systems solve this problem by amplifying and distributing radio signals throughout the building.
+This creates dangerous "dead zones" — basements, stairwells, elevator cores, underground parking — where first responders cannot communicate with each other or their command centers.
+During an emergency, those gaps delay decisions and put both responders and occupants at risk.
+ERCES exists to eliminate them.

 How ERCES Systems Work